-For 1st Sunday of Lent, Year B, we have a touching and thought-provoking homily by Father Hanly on the topic of Lent.
+For 1st Sunday of Lent we have a touching and thought-provoking homily by Father Hanly on the topic of Lent.

 Most people have very dark thoughts about Lent.
 We love to do many things except two things we’re pretty much afraid of, I think.

 One is freedom.
 Nobody really likes to be free.
 We talk about it but if you’re put, like Jesus in the desert, you’re free, and now create your life the way you want to do it, it’s scary.

 We need people.
 This is true, so that even in Lenten retreats we always have other people with us.
 Sometimes you make a retreat all by yourself, but it’s very hard, it’s very harsh and it’s very scary sometimes.

 So the first thing to learn about Lent is it’s not meant to be a dark period.
 It’s supposed to be filled with hope, just as Advent.

 Christians are people who live on hope.
 They don’t live on money, they don’t live on good friends; they live on hope.
 They always feel, “Well, that was good but maybe next time it will be a little better,” or “That was a disaster.
 All I’ve got left is hoping that things do get better.”

 And that means that we hear often about faith and we hear often about love, but hope is the little girl that gets up every morning and says, “Give it another try.”
 I love that.
 I asked someone, “What does he mean by hope?”
 He says, “When I get up in the morning I’m like a little girl and I say to my wife, ‘Give it another try’.”

 Lent is a time where we’re supposed to give up things.